tldr-pages/tldr/pages/linux/pdfdetach.md

 > See also: `pdfattach`, `pdfimages`, `pdfinfo`.
 > More information: <https://manned.org/pdfdetach>.

-- List all attachments in a file and specify text encoding:
+- List all attachments in a file with a specific text encoding:

 `pdfdetach list -enc {{UTF-8}} {{path/to/input.pdf}}`